- our blog

 Licensed money lenders debt collection

-What can licensed money lenders do if you default the loan?
+What can licensed money lenders do if you default on the loan?

 Usually, when borrowers default on their loans, licensed money lenders would hire debt collection agencies to collect the debt from borrowers.

-Money lenders will also need to bear the consequences if debt collection agencies use illegal means to collect debt from borrowers, such as using violence, harassment, etc.
+Legal money lenders in Singapore will also need to bear the consequences if debt collection agencies use illegal means to collect debt from borrowers, such as using violence, harassment, etc.

 They will usually try to collect the debt through these methods: